Can I Get Alimony in Texas?

 What Happens If My Ex-Spouse Fails to Pay Ordered Maintenance?

-If your ex fails to pay the ordered maintenance, a judge may hold them in contempt of court.
-Being held in contempt means they didn’t follow through with a court order.
-As a result, your ex can be sent to jail or fined.
+A judge may also hold your ex-spouse in contempt of court for failing to follow the court’s order.
+As a result, your ex-spouse can be sent to jail or fined.

 It is important to remember that court-ordered post-divorce maintenance payments are not common, and a spouse requesting maintenance is required to legally prove that they have met the requirements in Chapter 8 of the Texas Family Code.